-We have comprehensive solutions for our clients’ debt problems and always look for our client’s interests first.
+We are experienced Seattle bankruptcy attorneys who have comprehensive solutions for our clients’ debt problems and always look for our client’s interests first.
 We know the law and keep abreast of all new developments.
 Since bankruptcy is constantly changing due to new law changes implemented in 2005, you need an attorney who focuses in this area and has not just graduated from law school.
 Bankruptcy is more than filling out schedules and listing your debts, especially if you have assets to protect.

 We also have comprehensive attorney fee contracts, with no hidden fees.
 Even if you are convinced you do not have the funds to hire an attorney, we have strategies to help our clients pay our fee.

 We support our clients through the bankruptcy process and after their bankruptcy is completed.
 Part of that mission is to assist clients with their post-filing credit improvement through tools, advice, and suggestions to help them rebuild their credit post-bankruptcy.
 If you choose Henry, DeGraaff & McCormick, P.S., we strive to make your bankruptcy a distant memory to future creditors within three years, not ten.
 Even in this difficult credit environment, we have clients who went through a home foreclosure and a bankruptcy, yet managed to purchase a new home within three years after their discharge with a credit score above 700.
 Results like this will not happen for all of our clients, but we strive to do everything in our power to make your financial future as bright as possible.
 When you come here, you will receive personal attention from three lawyers: Christina Latta Henry, Jacob DeGraaff and Brian McCormick.
 Having a team of lawyers on your side makes a difference.